EleenTyasi/vsfloraverseclone/README.md

 # mechanics guide
 so, here's something to know
-easy will never have mechanics; it's meant to still provide a challenge yet not to the point of frustration medium and hard is the dev intended difficulty
+easy will have very little mechanics; it's meant to still provide a challenge yet not to the point of frustration medium and hard is the dev intended difficulty however. no content is locked behind a difficulty gate however

 beating a week is considered beating any difficulty, including easy